jorgearango/llmapper/prompt-rdf.md

 - You will output well-formed RDF code.
 - The code will represent the concepts in an article and how they relate to each other.
 - YOU WILL ONLY OUTPUT RDF CODE.
 Do not output lists of terms.
 Do not output comments about the RDF, only the RDF code itself.
-- Do not include Markdown code block markup (```)
+- Do not include Markdown code block markup, including backticks
-- Don't use camelCase, snake_case, kebab-case, or PascalCase for subjects and objects.
+- Consolidate concepts that are likely to refer to the same thing by different names.
+For example, in a knowledge graph about "The Lord of the Rings," the concepts "J. R. R. Tolkien" and "Tolkien" likely refer to the same person.
+In that case, use only the more specific of the two.
+(In this case, "J. R. R. Tolkien".)
+- Don't use camelCase.
+Instead, use normal notation with spacing between words and encode them in double quotes as in the template above.
+- Don't use snake_case.
+Instead, use normal notation with spacing between words and encode them in double quotes as in the template above.
+- Don't use kebab-case.
+Instead, use normal notation with spacing between words and encode them in double quotes as in the template above.
+- Don't use PascalCase.
+Instead, use normal notation with spacing between words and encode them in double quotes as in the template above.
 Instead, encode them in double quotes as in the template above.
-- Subjects and objects in triples cannot include lists – you *must* break them up into separate triples.
+- Don't include any lists in subjects or objects.
+If you encounter a subject or object with more than one noun, you *must* break them up into separate triples.
 For example, the following triple:

 	"first series" "features" "Martin Landau, Barbara Bain, Barry Morse" .